fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 print str[-1]    -- "d"
 ```

-Using the slice index operator will return a view of the string at the given start and end (exclusive) indexes.
+Using the slice operator will return a view of the string at the given start and end (exclusive) indexes.
 The start index defaults to 0 and the end index defaults to the string's length.
 ```cy
 var str = 'abcxyz'
 var sub = str[0..3]